AnttoSalo/seatFinder/README.md

   - **Column 2** contains zero to four comma-separated names representing seating wishes.
   - **Column 3** (optional) is a float (1–10) representing the student's weight. *(Note: This feature is highly untested; it might work, or might need further adjustments.)*
 - **Automatic & Manual Seating Assignment:**
-  Generate an initial seating arrangement automatically, then refine it manually if needed.
+  You can manually set seats before generating automatic seating arrangement.
+After generating the arrangement you can then refine it manually if needed.
 - **Custom Table Layout Options:**
   - Automatic grid
   - Single row or single column